frhumphries/stedwardwebsite/content/pages/live.md

 --

 - Sunday May 17
-  - 9:00a Holy Mass _(Live-streamed)_
+  - 9:00a Holy Mass
 - Monday May 18
   - _In an effort to get back to a normal schedule, no public Mass will be scheduled on Mondays.
 Fr.
 Ryan usually offers a private Mass around 9am.
-If he decides to live-stream or invite public attendance, it will be posted on his own twitter or the parish facebook page.
-See below for links to those pages._
+If he decides to live-stream or invite public attendance, it will be posted on his own twitter profile [@FrHumphries](https://www.twitter.com/frhumphries) and the parish facebook page [Facebook.com/StEdwardTallulah](https://www.Facebook.com/StEdwardTallulah)._
 - Tuesday May 19
   - 9:00a Holy Mass
   - 11:00a COVID-Catechism